sophiawheatley/sophiawheatley.github.io/_posts/2020-07-16-brain-networks.md

 - Structural
    - anatomical connectivity, using MRI, DTI
 - Functional
-   - how the elements rely on each other for functions, using EEG, MEG
+   - how the elements rely on each other for functions, using EEG, MEG, fMRI
 - Effective
    - causal/directional relationships, using causal estimation modelling e.g. Granger causality